Bamseom

 Bamseom is a pair of islets in the Han River in Seoul, South Korea.
 The uninhabited islets, with a total area of about 0.24 sqkm and length of 1147 m, are located between the larger island of Yeouido, to which they were once connected, and the north shore.
 They remain connected to one another by a narrow strip of sedimentary silt.
 Seogang Bridge passes directly over the western islet, though there is no access available, as the islets have been left as a natural sanctuary.
 There is, however, an observation point for bird-watching.
 Migratory birds use the islets often and among the birds which can be seen are mallards, great egrets, mandarins, common kestrels, and Eastern spot-billed ducks.

 History

 The islands were inhabited until the Seogang Bridge was built over them, using the west islet as a support for one of the beams.
 Most of the inhabitants of Bamseom in the Joseon era were shipbuilders.

-February 10, 1968, Bamseom was detonated for the purpose of collecting rubble required for the construction of the embankment for the development of Yeouido, and the island was divided into upper Bamseom (northwest) and Lower Bamseom.
+On February 10, 1968, Bamseom was detonated for the purpose of collecting rubble required for the construction of the embankment for the development of Yeouido, and the island was divided into upper Bamseom (northwest) and Lower Bamseom.